-As can be seen from Table 3, MPI_Bcast and MPI_Gatherv are the second and third most expensive routines when the model is run on 32 MSPs.
+When run on 32 MSPs, MPI_Bcast and MPI Gatherv are the second and third most expensive routines.
 Only gettimeofday represents more time samples.
 MPI_Allgatherv, used after each run of RTM, appears at number 10.
-With 32 MPI processes, MPI routines and interpolation for RTM dominate run time.
+With 32 MPI processes, MPI routines and interpolation for RTM dominate run-time.
 While some additional time may be lost to a slightly larger load imbalance than when using two processes, at 32 MPI processes communication time appears to exceed calculation time.